wgmo/graphtik/docs/source/arch.rst

         All computed values are retained in it when no specific outputs requested, to :meth:`.NetworkOperation.compute()`, that is, no `evictions` happens.

+        A function may return `partial outputs`.

+    returns dictionary
+        When an operation is marked with this flag, the underlying function is not expected to treturn a sequence but a dictionary; hence, no "zipping" of outputs/provides takes place.

     operation
         Either the abstract notion of an action with specified `needs` and `provides`, or the concrete wraper :class:`.FunctionalOperation` for arbitrary functions